This page provides information and resources for "full" solid waste facilities permits.

 - The review/processing timelines are longer.

-- Certain insignificant changes can sometimes be approved through an RFI amendment
+- Certain insignificant changes can sometimes be approved through an RFI amendment or modification to the permit.

 - Full permit application and permit submittal checklist ("laundry list")